-Online Classes - - - - prior to start of second week of class
+Online Classes - - - - prior to second class meeting

 Students may add or drop classes in Populi up until the first day of the term.
 After the term begins, students must add or drop classes using a Change of Registration form found on the Office of the Registrar page of the CBTS website.
 The form must be completed entirely, including the student's signature (electronic or physical signature is acceptable but a typed-in name is not).
-The completed form can be faxed to the Registrar's Office (913-667-5767) or emailed to registrar@cbts.edu.
-The change of registration is then processed by the Registrar's Office and the Business Office and adjustments to the student's account balance are made according to the tuition costs.
-Term fees are applied at the time of initial registration and are non-refundable.
+The completed